9769 Praia da Vitoria

 Housing: Phone: 011-351-295-57-3507; DSN: 314-535-3507

 Official Housing Website: Lajes Field offers government housing in two different locations: Beira Mar (Enlisted) and Nascer do Sol (Officer and Enlisted).
 Our inventory consists of: 456 housing units.
 Approximately 65 % of Beira-Mar housing has been renovated.
-Nascer do Sol housing was built in the last five years.
+Nascer do Sol housing was built in the last seven years.
 The 456 units include 90 officer-housing units and 366 enlisted housing units.
 These housings unit types are 2, 4, 6 and 8-plexes as well as stairwell housing.
 Buildings have no more than 2 floors.
-Housing amenities include: Central Air Conditioning and Heating, and Bedrooms with Built in Closets, Cable Ready, Ceiling Fans, Window Coverings, Automatic Garage Door openers (Nascer do Sol), Laundry Room with Washer and Dryers (Electric), Storage Room, Balcony/Patio, Rolladens, Smoke Detectors, and Walking Trails.
-The inbound pet policy is pets are not allowed in unaccompanied government housing - before shipping a pet, know what your housing situation will be.
-Check with the Base Kennel before planning to bring pets due to limitations on pet travel - the kennel is slated to close on 30 September 2014.
+Housing amenities include: Central Air Conditioning and Heating, and Bedrooms with Built in Closets, Cable Ready, Ceiling Fans, Window Coverings, Automatic Garage Door openers (Nascer do Sol), Laundry Room with Washer and Dryers (Electric), Storage Room, Balcony/Patio, min-blinds, Smoke Detectors, and Walking Trails.
+The inbound pet policy is pets are are considered in Beira Mar and Nascer do Sol, but not permitted in dormitories - before shipping a pet, know what your housing situation will be.
+The base kennel closed 30 September 2014.
 Government furniture is available - beds, dressers, nightstands, dining tables & chairs, bookshelves, desk, couch, arm chair, lamps, china cabinet/hutch, etc.